azepecki/sift/final_report.md

 The AST defines the token syntax tree and includes binary and unary operators, primitive data types, expression, and constructs of the language.

+_Implemented by_: José, Lama, Rishav, Anne, Surya

 ### SEMANTICS

 _Relevant files_: `sast.ml` and `semantics.ml`

 The semantic checker converts the AST into a semantically checked syntax tree (SAST).
 The semantic analysis process performs validation like ensuring that variables are declared and have been declared with valid values.
 It  maintains the scope of the variables and functions using a symbol table (as Sift is a statically type language).
 The SAST also validates whether the built-in C functions were provided the correct types or not.
 Once the semantic checks are completed, an SAST is generated and passed as an input to the IR Generator.

+_Implemented by_: José and Lama

 ### IR GENERATION

+_Relevant files_: `irgen.ml`

 The IR generator takes an SAST and outputs LLVM code.
 We use ocaml llvm's library to map expression to LLVM accepted data types.
+The LLVM code is then compiled from the intermediate representation(IR) to the target machine code.
+We also define the custom C functions in the irgen.ml as SCall in order to call the custom C functions created.

+_Implemented by_: José, Lama, and Rishav

 ### BUILT-IN LIBRARIES

-We have a set on built-in libraries for string operations, regex and nlp-functionalities.
-We compile them while creating build for llvm and then use them
+Irgen interacts with custom c code in the src/c folders. regex.c contains the regex functionalities implementation(Reference: https://swtch.com/~rsc/regexp/).
+The similarity.c contains implementation of Jaro similarity. sift_func.c contains utility C functions and the custom print function implementations.

+_Implemented by_: Rishav and Surya

 ##  4. <a name='TestPlan'></a>Test Plan

 ### 4.1 <a name='Example Sift Programs'></a>Test Plan

-The following are two programs written in sift demonstrate the different text processing application that developers can do using sift.
+The following are two programs written in sift that demonstrates different text processing application that developers can do using SIFT.

 ### Source Programs

 **Most similar strings**

 The below program checks the similarity of two strings(shark, jellyfish) to a string(smellyfish).
 The program uses the nlp functionality, get_jaro, to calculate the similarity between the two strings.
 Then the value obtained is used to make the decision.
 The function also demonstrate the use of pipe features which in this case is used to concatenate strings to form an output string.

 Sift Source Program: